caitlinsalt/how-to-do-stuff/git/git-guide.md

 * Git is not ideal for archiving every possible type of data
 * Git is not GitHub

 Git data is stored in ordinary files on your computer.
 It's not encrypted, so the data in it isn't secure.
 Git itself really just consists of a few software tools that manipulate those files; but if you were a true masochist, you could write your own tools or even edit the files by hand to some extent.
-The data in Git is not necessarily permanent - it is possible to delete data from it.
+The data in Git is not necessarily permanent&mdash;it is possible to delete data from it.
 If you try to delete things willy-nilly it will be obvious that the archive is broken; however, if you use the Git tools properly, it is possible to delete things and have it only be obvious to someone who has an older copy of the archive.

-There are many implementations of Git - as well as the standard command-line tools, there are a wide number of versions with graphical user interfaces, and Git tools are built into a lot of programming tools, environments and editors.
-Not all of them work in exactly the same way, but most of them are fairly close to each other - they have to be, in order to interoperate.
+There are many implementations of Git&mdash;as well as the standard command-line tools, there are a wide number of versions with graphical user interfaces, and Git tools are built into a lot of programming tools, environments and editors.
+Not all of them work in exactly the same way, but most of them are fairly close to each other&mdash;they have to be, in order to interoperate.
 Git *can* be run as a server, but it doesn't have to be, and very few people need to run it as one.

 Git works best with "plain-text-like" files - files that you can open up in a "text editor" like Notepad.
-This is because they have a few properties that make them particularly suited to efficient storage by a version control system:
+This is because plain-text-like files have a few properties that make them particularly suited to efficient storage by a version control system:

 * On a human scale, they are information-dense.
 It doesnt take many bytes on disk to store them.
-Compare the size of a plain text file with, for example, a photo of the same words on a piece of paper.
+Compare the size of a plain text file with, for example, a photo of the same words written on a piece of paper.
-* On a computer scale, the reverse is actually true.
-They are information-sparse, and compress easily.
+* On a computer scale, the reverse is true: they are information-sparse and compress easily.
 A single byte of data can have 256 different values, but in even quite a large plain text file you might see only 50 of those values being used, just because of the size of the alphabet and the frequency of letters in it.
 * When you change a text-like file, the size of the changes is usually roughly proportional to the semantic content of the changes.
-In simple terms, if you change about 10% of the words in a file, then about 10% of the bytes of data will change.
+In simple terms, if you change about 10% of the words in a file, then about 10% of the raw data in the file will change.
 Going back to our example of a photo of a passage of text: you will find that the file could potentially be completely different.

-The upshot of the above is that plain-text-like files are relatively small, easily compressed, and that you can store a group similar files very efficiently by storing the whole of one, together with the instructions for editing it to change it into each of the others.
+The upshot of the above is that plain-text-like files are relatively small, easily compressed, and that you can store a group of similar files very efficiently by storing the whole of one, and then instructions for editing it to change it into each of the others.
 This makes it practical to store every different version of a file, over time, without using huge amounts of disk space.
 If you try to do the same with binary files, such as images, the disk space you use will quickly swell up if the files are changing frequently.

 Text-like files that are good for Git (and other version control systems) include:
 * Plain text